Magdalena Jackiewicz

 Intuitive by default

 Users would typically expect a message they receive to show up on all of their devices, not just the one that picks it up first.
 They also expect to be able to view the chat history when they install an application on a new device.
-The default settings in Matrix support exactly that: chat conversations powered by Matrix work like entire chat histories that can be edited and synced by multiple people.
+The default settings in Matrix support exactly that: chat conversations powered by Matrix protocol work like entire chat histories that can be edited and synced by multiple people.
 That said, XMPP also allows you to achieve this, but it requires greater configuration efforts.

 Decentralized architecture